JonR45/TekkenNLP/README.md

 ## Objective
 1. Identify human interpretable topics being discussed in response to the Tekken 8 _'New character reveal'_ YouTube video.

-## Key results:
+## Key results
-- Topics identified
+1. Topics identified
-- Coherence score of >0.4.
+2. Coherence score of >0.4.
-- Perplexity score of <20
+3. Perplexity score of <20

 ## Models